nikolajRoager/SPAC_Java_HoI4Optimization/readme.md

 Mechanical background, Stats, "Focuses" and Plan G
 ------------
-Everything is effected by dozens of stats: such as factory output bonus, construction speed bonus, and more, which in turn are effected by political stability, which depends on the popularity of the four great ideologies: Democracy, Fascism, Communism, and non-aligned (which is a miscellaneous category including monarchy, oligarchy, and Finland).
+Everything is affected by dozens of stats: such as factory output bonuses, construction speed bonuses, and more, which in turn are affected by political stability, which depends on the popularity of the four great ideologies: Democracy, Fascism, Communism, and non-aligned (which is a miscellaneous category including monarchy, oligarchy, and Finland).

-Here is how politics in Poland change over time, from 1936 to 1938:
+Here is how politics in Poland changed over time, from 1936 to 1938:

 ![Popularity of ideologies.png](Popularity%20of%20ideologies.png)

-Truth be told, this is the least accurate part of my simulation, as the mechanics governing ideological drifts are poorly explained in game, and on the official Wiki
+Truth be told, this is the least accurate part of my simulation, as the mechanics governing ideological drifts are poorly explained in-game, and on the official Wiki

-The player can control these stats by researching new technologies, taking "decisions" (often trading one stat for another), and by completing one political "focus" which take 35 or 70 days, and can give stats or instantly create buildings.
+The player can control these stats by researching new technologies, taking "decisions" (often trading one stat for another), and completing one political "focus" each 35 or 70 days and can give stats or instantly create buildings.

 A true simulation would include all these things: include the ability to research in different order, and the ability to choose which focus to take.

-I have decided not to do this, instead, my simulation loads "events" from a JSon file, and based on these events, modifies stats or state buildings on certain days.
-After re-playing the start a dozen or so times, I have created "PlanG38.json" which records all the focuses, research, and decisions in what I believe is optimal order.
+I have decided not to do this, instead, my simulation loads "events" from a JSON file, and based on these events, modify stats or state buildings on certain days.
+After replaying the start a dozen or so times, I have created "PlanG38.json" which records all the focuses, research, and decisions in what I believe is optimal order.

-I have even tried to make some sort of in-universe narrative explanation of the events, explaining how Walery Sławek (who historically lost the power-struggle to Ignacy Mościcki and Edward Rydz-Śmigły and died in 1939), regained the role as prime-minister, restored democracy, and formed and alliance of minor states against the Nazis.
+I have even tried to make some sort of in-universe narrative explanation of the events, explaining how Walery Sławek (who historically lost the power struggle to Ignacy Mościcki and Edward Rydz-Śmigły and died in 1939), regained the role as prime-minister, restored democracy, and formed and an alliance of minor states against the Nazis.

 The goal: building an army for 1938
 ------------